RikerW/LumaHack/win/curses/Readme.txt

 INTRO
 =====

-The "curses" windowport is a new text-based interface for NetHack, using high-level curses routines to control the display.
+The "curses" windowport is a new text-based interface for LumaHack, using high-level curses routines to control the display.
 Currently, it has been compiled and tested on Linux and Windows, but it should also be portable to a number of other systems, such as other forms of UNIX,